vcmi/vcmi/docs/modders/Entities_Format/Faction_Format.md

 	// Small scenery for window in mage guild screen "guildWindow": "",

-	// Background image for window in mage guild screen - since 0.95b "guildBackground" : "",
+	// Background image for window in mage guild screen "guildBackground" : "",

-	// Video for tavern window - since 0.95b
+	// Video for tavern window
 	"tavernVideo" : "",

-	// Building icons for town hall
+	// Path to building icons for town hall "buildingsIcons": "HALLCSTL.DEF",
-	"buildingsIcons": "HALLCSTL.DEF",

 	// Background image for town hall window "hallBackground": "",

 	// List of buildings available in each slot of town hall window
-	// As in most cases there is no hard limit on number of columns, rows
-	// or items in any of them, but size of gui is limited to 5 rows and 4 columns "hallSlots":
+	// Note that size of gui is limited to 5 rows and 4 columns "hallSlots":
 	[
 		[ [ "buildingID1" ], [ "buildingID2", "buildingID3" ] ],